MJKWoolnough/boolmap/README.md

 --
     import "github.com/MJKWoolnough/boolmap"

-boolmap creates a map of bools using uint64s for efficiency (needs benchmarking for memory)
+boolmap creates a map of bools using bytes for efficiency (needs benchmarking for memory)

 ## Usage